Health-Universe/d-tracer/doc/design/design.md

 **Output data:**
 - Output 1: a subset of the peak list containing pairs of deuterated metabolites.
-- Output 2: The deuterated subset list with masses adjusted for the deuterium
+- Output 2: The deuterated subset list with masses adjusted for the deuterium.
 - Output 3: A list of mass adjusted, deuterated lipids that have been identifyed in LiPydomics.

 **Tools used:**